JuhlinF/pushup-challenge/README.md

 # 50k Push-up Challenge

-A companion web app to log and track progress to completing 50k push-ups during 2025.
+A companion web app to log and track progress to completing 50k push-ups (or however many your goal is) during 2025.

 ## Design/development ideas